Books & Publications by DeStefano & Chamberlain

 August 2009

-TFEC 1-07 Standard Design of Timber Frame Structures
+TFEC 1-07 Standard For Design of Timber Frame Structures

 February 2008